helm/charts/stable/concourse/README.md

 ### Persistence

-This chart mounts a Persistent Volume volume for each Concourse Worker.
+This chart mounts a Persistent Volume for each Concourse Worker.
 The volume is created using dynamic volume provisioning.
 If you want to disable it or change the persistence properties, update the `persistence` section of your custom `values.yaml` file:

 ```yaml
 ## Persistent Volume Storage configuration.